 Italian museums treasure innumerable, awe-inspiring works of ancient and modern art.
 While visiting them is certainly an enriching and recommended experience, it is also fun and delighting to explore bizarre exhibitions.
-Let’s find out about some unusual museums in Italy, featuring curious and amusing collections that will certainly entertain anyone who easily gets bored in front of the more traditional showcases!
+Let’s find out about some unusual museums in Italy that are ideal for groups visiting in occasion of a special event in Italy, such as bleisure trips or private tours for families & friends.

 Witchcraft Museum in Triora (Liguria)